 Help keep DACC a safe place to learn and work.

-Tutorial Services/Academic Readiness Center: The DACC Readiness Center, DAMA 116, offers students one-on-one learning assistance with faculty with primary emphasis on math and English.
-The Readiness Center provides small group study areas, access to computer-based educational software, workshops, and instructional support in various forums such as learning communities, Math and English Fast-Track Seminars, and accelerated and integrated courses.
-Contact the Readiness Center in DAMA 116 for more information.
+Tutorial Services Provided by the Academic Readiness Center: The DACC Academic Readiness Centers offer students one-on-one learning assistance with faculty with primary emphasis on math and English.
+The centers provide small-group study areas, access to computerbased educational software, workshops, and instructional support in various forums such as learning communities, Math and English Fast-Track Seminars, and accelerated and integrated courses.

 All students registered in credit classes may receive FREE learning assistance in most subject areas.
 The center provides a comfortable and encouraging environment and peer-to-peer tutoring that assists students in achieving academic success.
 Tutoring is available in most subject areas to include Anatomy & Physiology, Accounting, Economics, Statistics, Biology, Chemistry, Computer Software Applications, Developmental Math-to-Calculus III, Medical Terminology, Physics, Radiologic Technology, Respiratory Therapy.
 Writing assistance is offered for all disciplines.
 Math tutoring is the only subject available without an appointment.
 For all other subjects, appointments are necessary.
 Be sure to contact the student Academic Readiness Center for hours of operation, or visit the center’s webpage: https://dacc.nmsu.edu/arc/find-a-tutor/.

 (575) 528-7275 East Mesa Campus DAAR 201